-The Synthetic fuel tab sheet covers synthetic gas and liquid fuel production and includes plants and units which convert hydrogen and biomass, in terms of biogas and gasification gas, into synthetic grid gas and synthetic liquid fuel, such as diesel, petrol and jet petrol.
+The Electrofuel tab sheet covers synthetic gas and liquid fuel production and includes plants and units which convert hydrogen and biomass, in terms of biogas and gasification gas, into synthetic grid gas and liquid electrofuel, such as methanol, DME and jet petrol.

-Hydrogen, biogas and gasification gas are transferred from the ElecStorage and biomass conversion tab sheets.
-Synthetic grid gas is produced for the gas grid and synthetic fuels are transferred to the transportation tab sheet.
+Hydrogen, biogas and gasification gas are transferred from the Hydrogen and biogases tab sheets.
+Synthetic grid gas is produced for the gas grid and electrofuels are transferred to the transportation tab sheet.